msle237-lees/0005-DigitalTwin/README.md

 ## Personal Research
 ### Digital Twin background
-- A Digital Twin of a ny device/system is a working model of all components integrated and mapped together using physical data, virtual data, and interaction between them to make a fully functional replica of the device/system and that too on a digital medium. - geeksforgeeks.org
+- A Digital Twin of any device/system is a working model of all components integrated and mapped together using physical data, virtual data, and interaction between them to make a fully functional replica of the device/system and that too on a digital medium. - geeksforgeeks.org
+- They are typically used to represent large scale machines or factories.
+- My version is just the 3D representation part of the typical package.

 ### Data available
 - Possible data suppliers for AUV: